Hornby Railways was the leading brand of model railways for many years in the United Kingdom. Its

 Tri-ang Railways purchased Meccano Ltd., and merged

-into Tri-ang Hornby.
-Tri-ang initially continued production of the acquired Hornby-Dublo range,
+Hornby and Tri-ang into Tri-ang Hornby.
+The acquisition included Dinky Toys.
+Tri-ang initially continued production of the acquired

-but eventually the former Hornby line was discontinued in favour of Tri-ang's less costly plastic designs.
+Hornby-Dublo range, under the Tri-ang Hornby name, but eventually the former Hornby line was discontinued in favor of Tri-ang's less costly plastic designs.

 The Hornby Dublo tooling was sold to G & R Wrenn a Lines Bros.
 Group subsidiary,